Jvmd95/Easy/README.md

 A python script that creates a plot of the daylight hours at your current location and saves it in the script directory.

 The location is pulled through the geocoder module, and the daylight hours through this API: https://sunrise-sunset.org/api

+- [ ] Merge the extra features with the main script asap